The most important thing to note about this creamy, earthy, garlicky Fresh Butterbean Hummus recipe is… WE GOT A PUPPY!

 Back to food.
 Let’s discuss other wonderful things, like how this hummus takes about 2 seconds to make, all in the food processor.
 This is the one I love because it has everything (big ‘ol work bowl and cheese grating/veggie-shredding blade? yep!) and it’s easy to use and clean.
 Here, it’s giving you a lush hummus, with a whipped-like texture, full of lemony-garlic flavor, and punched up with earthy spices and a bite from half a jalapeno (optional, but delicious).

 Butterbeans are a natural fit for hummus because they break down all soft and creamy, much like chickpeas.
 We have butterbeans *for days* in North Carolina right now.
 If you’re not in North Carolina, please sub “lima beans” for the word “butterbeans” and you’re all set.
 They’re the same thing, ya’ll!
 The beans I used in this recipe were fresh, courtesy of my mama bringing me her extras after making succotash.
 You can definitely use canned lima/butter beans if you don’t have fresh.
-I did not cook these fresh beans; they’re pretty perfect just the way nature made them.
-Just pop them into the food processor with hummus-y friends: tahini, garlic, green onion, a bit of jalapeno, salt, coriander, cumin, lemon juice, and oil.
+Just simmer the fresh beans until tender, about 20-30 minutes.
+Then, pop them into the food processor with hummus-y friends: tahini, garlic, green onion, a bit of jalapeno, salt, coriander, cumin, lemon juice, and oil.
 Buzz it up and you have a super tasty, completely healthy snack to scoop and dip or spread on sandwiches.
 So good, you guys💗

 *This post contains Amazon Affiliate links!Print